Board members pictured:

 Carmen and his wife, Sally, have a 400-acre certified organic farm, growing corn, soybeans, and various small grains including oats, wheat, barley and flax.
 His most recent activities, besides farming, center around a half-time appointment to the University of Minnesota as statewide Organic Research Coordinator.
 Carmen is also Vice Chair of Organic Farming Agency for Relationship Marketing (OFARM).
 He has served on a number of boards related to organic and sustainable agriculture.

-Melinda is a Registered Dietitian, award-winning writer and host of the nationally syndicated Food Sleuth Radio show.
-She connects the dots between food, health and agriculture, and analyzes food and farming media messages to promote “food system literacy.”
-She is a member of the Organic Farming Research Foundation Board, and former Food & Society Policy Fellow.
-Melinda and her husband live in Columbus, Mo.
+Melinda is a Registered Dietitian, award-winning writer and host of nationally syndicated Food Sleuth Radio.
+Melinda connects the dots between food, health and agriculture, and analyzes food and farming media messages to promote “food system literacy.”
+She is on the board of Beyond Pesticides and a former Food & Society Policy Fellow.
+Melinda and her photographer husband are nourished by their kitchen, herb and native flower gardens in Columbia, Mo.

-Margaret Smith, Board Vice President
+Carla Wright, Board Vice President